NewDayNaz/MIDI-ShowXpress-Controller/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Windows-lightgrey.svg)](https://www.microsoft.com/windows)

 A powerful bridge application that enables you to control ShowXpress V9 lighting software using MIDI devices.
-Connect your MIDI controller, keyboard, or any MIDI-compatible device to trigger lighting presets and button actions in real-time.
+The primary purpose being to use ProPresenter's MIDI integration to trigger lighting presets and button actions with macros and slides.

 ## Table of Contents